 Until this new Black Widow came along Marvel never had a solo female star.
 You have great female characters but they are all part of some group.
 Natasha is her own woman.
 And she is a woman of today pitting herself against the evils of our society.
 She’s a a beautiful person.
 Black Widow represents the romance, the adventure, and the intrigue which the average woman surely must yearn for.

 Shirley Gorman’s letter was printed in Natasha’s last issue.
 It would take a few more years for Marvel readers to get their cootie shots and for Marvel to get a female lead to keep for more than a dozen issues.
 Only one has made it to the triple digits since the days of Patsy Walker.
-These Amazing Adventures issues aren’t perfect; they are only good some of the time.
+These Amazing Adventures issues aren’t perfect; they are only even good some of the time and in some dimensions.
 But they have a tone, and a theme, and ideas, an identity almost in spite of themselves, places they could have gone to, nooks and crannies to seep into.
 Marvel has published a great many mediocre comics through the years.
 Uncanny X-men, famously, only found popularity after being cancelled and relaunched, Daredevil went on for decades before finding its iconic voice.

 That’s the sticking thing.
 Forty-two years later we’re still arguing the same points about the same problems, still pointing out the lack of solo female stars and crossing our fingers the next attempt won’t be cancelled at issue eight.
-And forty-two years ago there were yet Shirley Gormans, people this stuff mattered to.
+And forty-two years ago there were Shirley Gormans, people this stuff mattered to.

 Madame Natasha moved on co-billing in Daredevil in an attempt to prop up that book’s sales.
 There, her restless melancholy and crimefighting career continued.
 She was still a glamorous socialite, and when she and Matt moved in together Natasha paid all the bills.
 But her spy past caught up to her, sometimes driving her plotlines; her new persona folded in with the old.
 By the end of the decade she was freelancing with SHIELD, in a sense returned to her start.